 Grace: Wow.
-Sarah said something interesting I wanna go back on.
+Sawyer said something interesting I wanna go back on.
 You mentioned Slytherin and Hufflepuff as the houses that were not noticed or treated unfairly.
 A couple days ago, I was babysitting some kids, and we were doing Pottermore, and we kept getting sorted wrong.
 We kept making new accounts— I got, I got sorted—

-Sarah: That’s a pretty Slytherin thing.
+Sawyer: That’s a pretty Slytherin thing.

 Grace: So I got sorted into Ravenclaw.
 I had a huge existential crisis about this.
 The youngest kid got sorted; she’s a Slytherin, as well, and she really is, she’s amazing.
 She got sorted into Ravenclaw.
 The older sister got sorted into Gryffindor and she’s a Ravenclaw.
 And then we did another one where we tried to get Slytherin.
 We’re like, okay, I wonder if you can even get Slytherin on Pottermore.
 We sat there, three of the smartest people I know.
 I’m including myself!
 These children are geniuses, okay?
 So we sat there purposely answering questions to get Slytherin, and we got Gryffindor.

 Grace: And we sat there saying, I mean, apart from “this is wrong and we know who we are,” none of us got Hufflepuff and none of us got Slytherin, even when we were trying.
 And we’re like, is this bias to put more people in Ravenclaw and Gryffindor?